Suomen huippumalli haussa season 7: Episode 2

 Fashion blogger Alexa Dagmar comes to hold their Zalando Closet challenge.
 The challenge is that two members of each team will be styled "Nordic", one member of the team is the one to pick the clothes and the rest will do the styling, and all this needs to happen in 30 minutes.
 Team Eeva win the challenge and will get a free dinner.

 The next day, they have their next photoshoot of Alter-ego theme.
 At the judging room, beside Saara are judge Viivi Huuska and the guest judge, shoe designer Minna Parikka.
 But before judging happen, the models have a runway challenge.
 Later, the judges review the 2 group shoots and call the team leaders to announce the winning team and team Eino win, which mean all members from team Eino are safe.
-After individual deliberaton from each teams, Saara instantly announced that Hanna is eliminated, and the judges decided that Jarrah & Venla got best photo, and they'll be the team leader for next week.
+After individual deliberation from each teams, Saara instantly announced that Hanna is eliminated, and the judges decided that Jarrah & Venla got best photo, and they'll be the team leader for next week.